 - Once you are sure that the way you feel is mainly due to your relationship, narrow it down to one predominant situation and speak to your partner about the same.

 - Communicate how you feel and share your difficulties with your spouse.
 At this point, it is important to understand their perspective as well and decide on a mutually acceptable solution.

 - If you feel that, the solitary emotions have not been resolved despite the solution you and your partner come up with, seek help from a mental health professional, possibly a couples therapist.

-- And if you think, your emotions are driven internally and not due to your relationship, seek individual therapy, and understand your concerns in-depth.
+- And if you think, your emotions are driven internally and not due to your relationship, then you need to seek individual therapy and understand your concerns in-depth.

 In a nutshell, you must be attuned to the emotional needs of your partner and if you find yourself not being able to help them, then seek professional help and grow together.

 Seeking help is a sign of courage.
 Don't let self-limiting beliefs hold you back from a life you deserve.
 Avail online therapy to become happier and better.
 Learn how